lazypomelo/plotlyjs/README.md

 ```
 The result is the **tmp.html** file located in the the current working directory (path to be checked by R *getwd()* function):

-Each use of *figure()* function always overrides the previous graph + refresh of the web browser needed.
+Each use of *figure()* function always overrides the previous graph + a refresh of the web browser needed.

 ## Intended workflow